-Indeed, in those jurisdictions that bifurcate the two, it is not uncommon for the parties, once liability is established, and either because what really mattered commercially was an injunction, or recognising the costs involved with a determination as to quantum, to settle this by negotiation, resulting in less reported case law on such determinations.
+Indeed, in those jurisdictions that bifurcate the two, it is not uncommon for the parties, once liability is established, and either because what really mattered commercially was an injunction, or recognising the costs involved with a determination as to quantum, to settle this by negotiation, resulting in a relative dearth of reported case law on such determinations.

 See Island Records v.
 Tring International FSR 560 (English High Court).

-Samuelson, P, Hill, P, & Wheatland, T; ‘Statutory Damages: A Rarity in Copyright Laws Internationally, But For How Long?’ ( 60 J Copyright Soc’y U.S.A.), observing that although the USA provides for statutory damages for copyright infringement, Australia, France, Germany, the Netherlands and the United Kingdom do not.
-Statutory damages may, however, sometimes result in a disproportionate level of damages award which may, in the context of international arbitration, expose an award to challenge as a penalty.
+Samuelson, P, Hill, P and Wheatland, T, ‘Statutory Damages: A Rarity in Copyright Laws Internationally, But For How Long?’ ( 60 J Copyright Soc’y USA) (observing that although the United States provides for statutory damages for copyright infringement, Australia, France, Germany, the Netherlands and the United Kingdom do not, although the UK Intellectual Property Office in October 2020, when consulting as to the possible introduction of such a regime in the United Kingdom, noted that Canada, Israel, Malaysia and Singapore did).